JesperDramsch/phd-thesis/pages/introduction.rst

 `13 <#sec:transfer>`__ discusses a conference paper contribution to asi using dl (Jesper Sören Dramsch and Lüthje 2018a).
-The paper uses transfer learning of nns pre-trained on natural image data sets to fine-tune the network to perform asi on seismic data.
-The chapter expands on the data and training of the nn.
+The paper uses transfer learning of neural networks pre-trained on natural image data sets to fine-tune the network to perform asi on seismic data.
+The chapter expands on the data and training of the neural network.
 The chapter then expands on the applications that resulted from the paper, using the composition of nns into more adequate architectures for a task that is called semantic segmentation, which more closely resembles asi.

-`14 <#sec:complex>`__ covers a journal paper on the application of complex-valued cnns to seismic data (Jesper Sören Dramsch, Lüthje, and Christensen 2019).
+`14 <#sec:complex>`__ covers a journal paper on the application of complex-valued convolutional neural networks to seismic data (Jesper Sören Dramsch, Lüthje, and Christensen 2019).
 These networks perform a complex convolution in the nn layers.
-The paper tests the hypothesis that providing phase information explicitly can improve the capacity of the cnn, which is tested on an ae architecture, which lossily compresses the data at different rates and measures the reconstruction error.
+The paper tests the hypothesis that providing phase information explicitly can improve the capacity of the convolutional neural network, which is tested on an ae architecture, which lossily compresses the data at different rates and measures the reconstruction error.
 The phase information is derived directly from the seismic data via a Hilbert